andr3wsc0tt/MileStone/README.md

 I also didn't use wireframes because there is no actual design or style.

 #Testing
-Home Page (Login Modal) only accepts Usernames with correct passwords or Unique usernames with passwords that include 3 chars. one digit and one letter.
+Home Page (Login Modal) only accepts Usernames with correct passwords or Unique usernames with passwords that include 3 chars. one digit and one letter (Changed from my original validation but it's all the same).
 No Blank fields.
 Any of these criteria being broken will prompt visual alerts.

 Test 1: